sarimabbas/sarim-cs334/2_interactive_devices/2_performance_device/README.md

 - Processing: no physics or other nice features.
 Have to code all logic yourself
 - Godot: popular engine but runs slowly on Raspberry Pi
-- LOVE: runs well on the Pi and similar to Processing, but uses Lua, with which I'm unfamiliar
+- LÖVE: runs well on the Pi and similar to Processing, but uses Lua, with which I'm unfamiliar

 In the end I elected to use Godot, using an older renderer which has compatibility with most hardware.